jefmeijvis/cornucopia.dotnetlab.eu/data/blog/20240229-a-deep-dive-into-the-information-on-a-cornucopia-card/index.md

   - Savecode
 - ASVS (4.0) Cheat Sheet Series index

-## The Card-101
+## Technical note

-We've created a 101 section for each card, based on the original text.
-This 101 is structured into four detailed chapters, which we'll outline below.
+We've included a brief technical note for each card, based on the original WIKI-pages of Cornucopia.

-### Scenario
-Here, we provide an overview of how the attack might unfold.
-For each card, we aim to offer multiple examples of potential scenarios and how an attack could be executed.

-In the case of Authentication-3, we've outlined 8 scenarios demonstrating how this vulnerability could be exploited.

-### Example
-We take one scenario—number 4, "Interception in transit"—and use it to illustrate how an attack could occur.

-### Risks
-This section offers a succinct description of the risks tied to the threat addressed by the card.
-Here, the risks are significant and can instantly compromise the entirety of the system's security.

-### Mitigation
-We suggest several "best practices" that developers can implement to avert this threat.
+We feel that this Technical Note is very useful for a developer to better understand the application of the Cornucopia Card.
+We advise to consult the ASVS 4.0 mapping to gain more in-depth knowledge of a specific card.

 ## The Card
 A visual link to the original card is provided, along with a reproduction of the text that appears on the card itself.